The Importance of Building a Professional Relationship with Your Professor

 Career Questions and Networking

-No one knows more about the options a student has post-graduation than a professional in that field, making it important for students to build a professional relationship with their professors.
-To get the inside information on what it is like to enter the field, and to gain insight regarding which career path suits an individual, one should consult a close, trusted professor.
+No one knows more about the options a student has post-graduation than a professional in that field, making it important for students to build a professional relationship with their faculty.
+To get the inside information on what it is like to enter the field, and to gain insight regarding which career path suits may be of interest, one should consult a trusted faculty member.
 Ask your professor about the employment rate and the projected job growth concerning a potential position to help make a decision.

 Professors Make Great References

-One of the most important aspects of a student to professor relationship is that teachers are an excellent resource when it comes to references.
-When students need a recommendation letter, a professional reference, or an educational reference, a trusted teacher is an excellent choice.
+One of the most important aspects of student-faculty relationships is that instructors are an excellent resource when it comes to references.
+When students need a recommendation letter, a professional reference, or an educational reference, a trusted faculty member is an excellent choice.

-While others might seek references from family members and friends, a professor from an accredited university is a much more professional source.
-Whether students are applying to a national honor society, graduate school, or a potential position in their field, utilizing a professor as a reference is always a move in the right direction.
-Those on the other side of the decision-making process will know the reasons why a professor would recommend a student.
-Typically it’s down to their willingness to be outgoing and engaging while also showing the personal motivation an individual has to excel in their field.
+While others might seek references from co-workers and friends, a faculty member from an accredited university is a much more professional source.
+Whether students are applying to a national honor society, graduate school, or a position in their new career field, utilizing an instructor as a reference is always a move in the right direction.

 Florida National University

-While choosing a school, students should consider how available professors make themselves to students.
-At Florida National University, our flexible schedules and small class sizes make it more feasible for students to communicate with their professors and get to know them.
-We take pride in our commitment to helping students succeed, but students must understand that building professional relationships with professors is the key to success.
+While choosing a university, students should consider how available faculty make themselves to students.
+At Florida National University, our flexible schedules and small class sizes make it more feasible for students to communicate with their instructors and create lasting bonds.
+We take pride in our commitment to helping students succeed, but students must understand that building professional relationships with faculty is one key to success.
 Are you ready to join us in growing and learning?
 Apply to FNU today!

 Unlock the Skills to Succeed — Download Our Free eBook >>>